orbitalquark/textadept/doc/manual.md

   them automatically.
 Unrecognized colors default to white.
 For some terminals, you may need to set a lexer style's `bold` attribute in order to use the light color variant.
-* Not all key sequences recognized properly.
+* Not all key sequences are recognized properly.
 * No style settings like font name, font size, or italics.
 * No X selection, primary or secondary, integration with the clipboard.
 * No zoom.